techyg/YTLinkChecker/README.md

 1. It's just good hygiene.
 Old broken links suck, and your viewers might even give you a thumbs down.
 Boo!
 2. Affiliate links, or links to url's sometimes change or expire.
 Also a bummer- you lose out on revenue, and the viewer gets annoyed.
 3. And worst of all.. (this has happened to me!)
 You may have an older video that goes to a domain and the original owener lets the domain lapse.
-That domain ets purchased by another company who turns it into a spam or generally unsavory site.
+Someone else purchases the domain and turns it into a spam or generally unsavory site.
 Youtube can issue a warning, or even strike your channel for violating community guidelines.
 Too many of those, and your channel can be turned off!
 Yikes.
 It literally pays to keep your links updated!

 So, hopefully I've convinced you of the importance of checking your links.
 This utility is free and easy to use.
 It's generally just a starting point, as it doesn't currently do much beyond pull a list of links down.
 However, that's still better than navigating to each Youtube video manually, checking descriptions, and clicking links.
 Ain't nobody got time for that!